Taitava/obsidian-shellcommands-documentation/Events/Caret moved in editor.md

 > [!Fail] Not executed when
 > - Caret moves in file name field.

+> [!Warning] Warning: May cause frequent executions
+> Caret movement can cause repeated shell command executions in a very short time.
+To prevent redundant executions, it's recommended to use [[Events - debouncing|debouncing]] with this event.
+A good debouncing mode could be [[Events - debouncing#Mode Execute after cooldown|Execute after cooldown]].

 ## Line or column changes

 The event can be configured to only execute a shell command...